“His present, and your pains, we thank you for:

-A chase is laid where the ball bounces the second time without being hit by the player.
-On the service side a chase is laid wherever the ball bounces a second time.
+A chase is laid on the floor where the ball bounces for the second time, other than in the winning area on the hazard size, without being hit by the player.
+On the service side a chase is laid wherever the ball bounces for a second time.
 On the hazard side a hazard chase is laid if the ball bounces the second time between the net and the line parallel to it furthest from the net.
 If it lands a second time between that line and the back wall, it is a point for the server.

-The galleries on either side of the net also count as chases, with the exception, on the hazard side of the winning gallery.
-If the ball enters the winning gallery, it is a point for the server.
+The galleries on either side of the net also count as chases with the exception on the hazard side of the winning gallery.
+If the ball enters the winning gallery after crossing the net, either without touching the floor or after one bounce, it is a point for the server.
 Other winning openings which provide outright winners are the dedans on the service side and the grille on the hazard side.